 Also located near the seafood destination of Murrells Inlet are the Gary Player-designed Blackmoor Golf Club; Willard Byrd's Indigo Creek Golf Club and International Club, both well thought out designs; and Wachesaw East, created by Hilton Head-based Clyde Johnston.
 The northernmost of the South End courses is one of the best: Prestwick Country Club, near Surfside Beach, was designed by legendary architect Pete Dye (of Ocean Course and Harbour Town fame) and is on a par with the area's best.

-If your visit to the South End takes you all the way down U.S. 17 to historic Georgetown, an under-publicized gem is Wedgefield Plantation.
+If your visit to the South End takes you all the way down U.S. 17 to historic Georgetown, an under-publicized gem is Wedgefield Country Club.
 This Porter Gibson course, while older and not as lush as the others, is tight and difficult and a favorite of locals.

 Further north, Myrtle Beach's amusements and restaurants and more golf courses are waiting.
 It's quieter on the South End, but the golf is big time.